The Graphical Horseshoe Estimator for Inverse Covariance Matrices

 The constraint on $\Omega \in \mathcal{S}_p$ is maintained in every iteration as long as the starting value is positive definite, for the same reason that the positive definiteness is maintained in Bayesian graphical lasso \citep{wang2012bayesiangl}.
 Suppose that at iteration $t$, the current sample $\Omega^{(t)}$ is positive definite.
 Then all of its $p$ leading principal minors are positive.
 After updating the last column and row of $\Omega$, the new sample $\Omega^{(t+1)}$ has the same leading principal minors as $\Omega^{(t)}$ except for the last one which is of order $p$.
 The last leading principal minor is $\text{det}(\Omega^{(t+1)})=\gamma \text{det}(\Omega_{(-p)(-p)}^{(t)})$, and is positive since both $\gamma$ and $\text{det}(\Omega_{(-p)(-p)}^{(t)})$ are positive.
 Consequently, $\Omega^{(t+1)}$ after updating is positive definite.

 The required full conditionals in the proposed Gibbs sampler are either multivariate normal, gamma or inverse gamma, for which efficient sampling methods exist.
 Full conditional posteriors of the local shrinkage parameters $\lambda_{ij:i<j}$ are mutually independent, and so are $\nu_{ij:i<j}$.
 This facilitates batch updating and a large number of features does not cause problems in sampling of $\bm\lambda$ and $\bm\nu$.
 The most computationally expensive step is the sampling of $\bm{\beta}$, where the $(p-1)\times (p-1)$ matrix $\Omega_{(-p)(-p)}$ and $\{{s}_{pp}\Omega_{(-p)(-p)}^{-1}+(\Lambda^*\tau^2)^{-1}\}$ need to be inverted, which has computational complexity $O(p^3)$.
 In Algorithm~\ref{alg:GHS}, $\Omega_{(-p)(-p)}$ is inverted by block form of the sampled covariance matrix, so only $\{{s}_{pp}\Omega_{(-p)(-p)}^{-1}+(\Lambda^*\tau^2)^{-1}\}$ needs to be inverted.
-In simulations where $p=200$, our MATLAB implementation of Algorithm~\ref{alg:GHS} takes about 7 minutes for $1000$ iterations on a computer with 16 GB RAM and 3.40 Ghz i7-3770 Intel processor.
 MATLAB code for Algorithm~\ref{alg:GHS}, along with a simulation example, are freely available at \textit{http://github.com/liyf1988/GHS}.